Episode Three [Preview]

 Sofita stood upon the Ornith’s crown, awaiting her Donmat.

 “Should I call in our position, Komad?”
 Dox called from the cabin.

-“Scouts can ascertain our position if required,” Sofita replied, kicking off her boots and tossing past the Donmat as she exited the roof hatch.
+“Scouts can ascertain our position if required,” Sofita said, kicking off her boots and tossing as she exited the roof hatch.

 Dox eyeballed her.
 “You’re going into the water?”

 “Not alone,” she stepped out of her uniform pants and pointed her head.
 “Down to the OA’s, Donmat.”